Indian Military Academy: Training

-Technical graduates, ex-NDA, ex-ACC and university entry cadets undergo training at IMA for one year.
+Technical graduates, ex-NDA, ex-ACC, and university entry cadets undergo training at IMA for one year.
 Direct entry cadets train for one and a half years.
 A gentleman cadet gets a stipend of ₹56100 per month for the duration of the course (as per the 7th pay commission).

 IMA's mission is to train future military leaders of the Indian Army.
-Physical training, drills, weapons training and leadership development form the focus of the training.
+Physical training, drills, weapons training, and leadership development form the focus of the training.
 Character building is embedded in the honour code of IMA "I shall not lie, steal or cheat, nor tolerate those who do so".
 From the honour code came the adoption of "The Gentleman Cadet's Resolve" and in turn the Credo, Honour Code and Resolve became the academy Trishul for conduct of cadets.
 The "Warrior Code" of IMA which has been adopted from the "Bhagwat Gita", the punch line of it being "I am a Warrior, fighting is my dharma;" also talks of compassion.

-Training is broadly categorised into character building, service subjects and academic subjects.
+Training is broadly categorised into character-building, service subjects, and academic subjects.
 Service subjects give basic military knowledge up to the standard required for an infantry platoon commander.
-Academic subjects provide the cadet with a general education so as to enable a basic knowledge in professional subjects as well as enable cadets to clearly express themselves both verbally and in writing.
-In the early 1970s the service subjects to academic subjects ratio was 16:9 (64% service to 36% academic); this ratio was enhanced for technical graduates to a ratio of 83% service subjects and 27% academic subjects.
-Over time this ratio varied as per regular course entry or technical entry, and changed as terms were increased or decreased.
+Academic subjects provide the cadet with a general education to enable a basic knowledge in professional subjects as well as enable cadets to clearly express themselves both verbally and in writing.
+In the early 1970s, the service subjects to academic subjects ratio was 16:9 (64% service to 36% academic); this ratio was enhanced for technical graduates to a ratio of 83% service subjects and 27% academic subjects.
+Over time, this ratio varied as per regular course entry or technical entry, and changed as terms were increased or decreased.